-Dr. Cheung Ka Yue(張嘉裕)("Dr. Cheung"), aged 50, was appointed as an independent non-executive Director, the chairman of the Audit Committee and a member of the Remuneration Committee with effect from 30 June 2022.
+Dr. Cheung Ka Yue(張嘉裕) ("Dr. Cheung"), aged 51, was appointed as an independent non-executive Director, the chairman of the Audit Committee and a member of the Remuneration Committee with effect from 30 June 2022.
+He was appointed as a member of the Nomination Committee with effect from 1 November 2023.

 Dr. Cheung has over 20 years of experience in strategic investment, business administration and commercial developments, with profound knowledge and extensive experience in the regulatory, corporate finance, compliance and corporate governance fields.
 Dr. Cheung is active in public and community service.
 Dr. Cheung is currently a committee member of Sha Tin District National Education Committee in Hong Kong and an adviser of Scout Association of Hong Kong New Territories East Region.